kayasuu/Dream-Team/README.md

 ### Su:

 ### Robert:
 I had a great time working in a team.
 It was very interesting to navigate the project as a team - with project management tools like Trello where we could clearly break down the tasks required for the project.
 I focused on back-end development.
 It was a very good experience to learn the backend with routes and how to get the data from MongoDB.
 GitHub is a pain and I wish it was so much better, it was the bane of our existence as a team but we eventually solved it and got the project finished.
 I really enjoyed working in a team as there was always a live rubber duck if I needed help.
 Learning node was very insightful to see how things work together to build one big seamless app.
+Together we stand!

 ### James: